-- CONNECTS emerging female coaches with their peers, and established female high performance coaches, to provide mentoring and inspiration.
+- CONNECTS emerging women coaches with their peers, and established women high performance coaches, to provide mentoring and inspiration.

-- ACCELERATES the growth and development of emerging female coaches by mitigating challenges to a career in high performance coaching.
+- ACCELERATES the growth and development of emerging women coaches by mitigating challenges to a career in high performance coaching.

 - INTEGRATES both an identified national sporting organisation (NSO) Sponsor and an experienced coach mentor into the coach’s development journey for access to resources, knowledge and experiences.